IliasBarmpar/Cryptocurrency-Recommendations-using-ML-uni-course/readme.md

 # Cryptocurrency Recommendations with Machine Learning Techniques
+In this project we are given the task of training a model for cryptocurrency recommendations.

+Secondly, given a set of d-diamentional vectors we train a model that finds

 The project is seperated in three parts:

-1. Supervised Learning: Nearest Neighbor and Range Search using LSH and HyperCube (metrics used: cosine similarity, euclidean distance)
+1. **Supervised Learning: Nearest Neighbor and Range Search using LSH and HyperCube (metrics used: cosine similarity, euclidean distance)**
+  Given a set of d-diamentional vectors we train a model that finds the Nearest Neighbor and does a Range Search given a set of queries, using the approximation methos: LSH and Hypercube.
+Those results are then compared with their brute-force counterpart.

-1. Unsupervised Learning: Kmeans and Kmedoid Clustering with different Initialization, Assignment and Update options.
+1. **Unsupervised Learning: Kmeans and Kmedoid Clustering with different Initialization, Assignment and Update options. (with Silhouette)**
+  Given a set of d-diamentional vectors we train a model that finds
+  Options:
    * Initialization:
       - Random selection
       - K-means++